Mejiro McQueen: Stud record

-Mejiro McQueen was retired from racing to become a breeding stallion at Shadai Stallion Station.
-He has sired the Grade 3 winners Time Fair Lady and Eidai Queen.
+Mejiro McQueen retired from racing, becoming a breeding stallion at Shadai Stallion Station.
+He sired the Grade 3 winners Time Fair Lady and Eidai Queen.
 He performed a valuable service at stud as he formed a close bond with Sunday Silence and acted as a calming influence on the hitherto obstreperous American stallion.
 Mejiro McQueen's daughters did well as broodmares and he was the damsire of Dream Journey, Orfevre and Gold Ship.
-He died in 2006 on his 19th birthday.
+He died of heart failure in 2006 on his 19th birthday.